gc-da11yn/gc-da11yn.github.io/src/pages/en/additional-resources.md

 ### [Planning Inclusive and Accessible Events – A Handbook for Federal Public Servants<span class="fas fa-external-link-square-alt mrgn-lft-sm mrgn-rght-sm" aria-hidden="true"></span><span class="wb-inv"> Internal link</span>](https://intranet.canada.ca/hr-rh/ve/dee-deme/piae-peia-eng.asp) from the Office for Disability Issues at ESDC (In-person meeting)

-Office for Disability Issues (ODI) is proud to present this handbook to colleagues across the Government of Canada to provide guidance on planning inclusive and accessible events.
+Office for Disability Issues (<abbr>ODI</abbr>) is proud to present this handbook to colleagues across the Government of Canada to provide guidance on planning inclusive and accessible events.

 </div>
 <div class="col-md-6">